synapsos/oxidize/README.md

 Rust Version
 ============

 I try to keep it up to date with master, but if it ever falls behind, it should not be too hard to update.
 The codebase is pretty small.
+Current version: 0.10

 Building Oxidize
 ================